Many people desire to know which china patterns they have.

 Now, getting back to the best free online resources to help you identify your pattern.

-However, the only restriction is if you want multiple patterns identified, they reserve the right to limit this service to their customers and suppliers.
+The only restriction is if you want multiple patterns identified, they reserve the right to limit this service to their customers and suppliers.

-The way round this is to go to their site yourself and have a poke around their online database of patterns.- Go to their china section
+The way round this is to go to their site yourself and have look around their online database of patterns.- Go to their china section

 If you decide to send them a query, you must:-